haggarter/HaggartEthanITC210BlogPost/HaggartEthanBlogPost.md

 #### The cookie representing my session
 ![Session cookie](newcookie.png)

-### Step 3:
+### Step 3: Session variables
 That is all well and good, but we want to showcase just little bit of what sessions can do.
 We will start with how to set a session variable.
-You can access the session after calling `session_start()` with `$_SESSION`.
-Variables are stored in the session as key-value pairs.
+You can access the session after calling `session_start()` with `$_SESSION`. `$_SESSION` is an array of key-value pairs.
 To add a variable to the session, use the syntax `$_SESSION["exampleVar"]`.

 #### Adding a session variable to my index.php
 ```